Efficient Sparse Secure Aggregation for Federated Learning: Background

 \subsection{Federated Learning}

-\subsubsection{Collaborative (or Cross-Silo) Setting}
+\subsubsection{Collaborative or Cross-Silo Setting}

-Many current FL works in the growing body of literature, such as~\cite{BEG2019}, study massive-scale use cases where a multitude of different mobiles participate to the training.
-In contrast, in this manuscript, we focus on collaborative FL applied to medical use cases, e.g. clinical research.
-In this context, we assume the following settings: \begin{itemize} \item A small number of participants (generally less than 10) takes part in the federated training. \item Participants are able to obtain useful trained models from only their own local dataset, but they would like to augment their performance through collaboration. \item Unlike the mobile device use-case, all clients are able to participate in each round with robust connectivity to the system.
-This robustness obviates the need for secure protocols designed specifically to be dropout-resilient, such as the ones proposed in~\cite{PracticalSA_GIKM17}. \end{itemize}
+Many current FL works such as~\cite{BEG2019,LLHJ2019} study massive-scale use cases where millions of different devices participate to the training.
+In contrast, in this manuscript, we focus on collaborative FL applied to medical use cases.
+In this context, a small number of clients (generally less than 10) takes part in the federated training.
+Clients are already able to obtain useful trained models from only their own local dataset (which is generally moderately large), but they would like to augment their performance through collaboration.
+Unlike the massive-scale use-case, all clients are able to participate in each round with robust connectivity to the system.